 Being on-trend has its pros and cons.
 On the one hand, modern design is current and attractive; however, it may need updating more as in-style interiors can look dated faster.
 The best way to combat this is to use a combination of textures and materials that can be interchanged easily to freshen the place up without a full refurbishment.

 Want more design tips?
-Check out Coffee Shop Design Ideas for Small Spaces.
+Check out our guide to Coffee Shop Design Ideas for Small Spaces.